akamai/edgeworkers-examples/edgekv/examples/ab_testing/readme.md

 EdgeKV *(namespace: default, group: abpath)* contains the required data to rewrite the incoming request in group.
 - Key: BucketName *(A or B)*
 - Value: Path *(ekv_experience/experiment-A or ekv_experience/experiment-A)*

+### Origin
+This example rewrites URL's before sending them to the origin, make the endpoint of your rewrite actually exists.
+If not you will see 404 response codes.

 ## A step by Step Guide
 {{fill in}}